mosi-sol/Solidity101/collection-5/readme.md

 }
 ```

-> Attention: this is for teaching purposes, dont use in product
+> Attention: this is for teaching purposes, don't use in product.